angacom expo

 Metrics and Measurement

-When examining SRE vs DevOps, their approach to metrics reveals significant differences.
-DevOps often measures success through deployment frequency, lead time for changes, change failure rate, and time to restore service.
-These metrics align with the DevOps emphasis on delivery velocity and continuous improvement.
+In evaluating SRE and DevOps, SRE’s and DevOps approaches to metrics show significant differences.
+DevOps is typically measured by deployment frequency, lead time for changes, change failure rate, and time to restore service.
+These metrics align with the goals of DevOps of delivery velocity and stream of improvement.

 Technical Focus

-The technical focus also highlights the difference between DevOps and SRE.
-DevOps practices generally emphasize continuous integration/continuous delivery (CI/CD), infrastructure as code, and automation across the software delivery pipeline.
-The technical focus is broad, covering the entire development and operations spectrum.
+The technical emphasis also makes clear the difference between DevOps and SRE.
+DevOps practices often emphasize advancing continuous integration/continuous delivery (CI/CD), infrastructure as code, and automation across the software delivery pipeline.
+The technical emphasis is ample, spanning the development and the operations phases.

 Problem-Solving Approach